psunlpgroup/PyrEvalv2/README.md

-# PyrEval
+# PyrEval 2

 PyrEval Copyright (C) 2017 Yanjun Gao

 This is the package for running PyrEval.
-The current pacakge is written in Python 2.7 and Python>=3.6 will be released soon.
+The current pacakge is written in Python 3.6 and is an update of the original PyrEval version [Link](https://github.com/serenayj/PyrEval/) which used PyrEval 2.7.
+This version comes with many optimizations and other changes to facilitate experiments and parameter tuning.

 [Here](https://youtu.be/i_wdH3__urY) is a demo presented in [CLIEDE2017](https://sites.psu.edu/cliede2017/).
 Please cite these papers if you use our code.